When levies apply

 Ginger

-A rhizome of a plant of a variety of the species Zingiber officinale.
+A rhizome of the species Zingiber officinale.

 Seed ginger